haryoa/evo-pawness/README.md

 <b>NEW </b> : GUI is added
 ## Requirement
 1. Python 3.6 (Anaconda Python is preferred)
+2. Pandas

+If you use GUI:
+1. PyQt5

 ## How to use
 1. Clone the git repository